savob/statopt-python/README.md

 The following output plots are generated using the configuration in `generateUserSettingsExample0.py`.

-Polots related to the system's characteristics
+Plots related to the system's characteristics

 ![Channel responses](./media/Channel_Responses.png)
 ![CTLE Responses](./media/CTLE_Response.png)